 A flowchart illustrating how changes in the HURDAT2 database are used in the calculation of landfall distribution will be reviewed.

-Changes to the modeling organization Base Hurricane Storm Set from the previously-accepted model will be reviewed.
+Changes to the modeling organization Base Hurricane Storm Set from the previously-accepted hurricane model will be reviewed.
 Any modification by the modeling organization to the information contained in HURDAT2 will be reviewed.

-Reasoning and justification underlying any short-term, long-term, or other systematic variations in annual hurricane frequencies incorporated in the model will be reviewed.
+Reasoning and justification underlying any short-term, long-term, or other systematic variations in annual hurricane frequencies incorporated in the hurricane model will be reviewed.

-Modeled probabilities will be compared with observed hurricane frequency using methods documented in currently accepted scientific literature.
+Modeled probabilities will be compared with observed hurricane frequency using methods documented in current scientific and technical literature.
 The goodness-of-fit of modeled to historical statewide and regional hurricane frequencies as provided in Form M-1, Annual Occurrence Rates, will be reviewed.

 Form M-1, Annual Occurrence Rates, will be reviewed for consistency with Form S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year.